 ACU is a transdisciplinary organization of clinicians, advocates and healthcare organizations that provide health care for the underserved.
 Our programs include professional education, clinical tools, advocacy, patient education, training and technical assistance.

 ACU is a nonprofit, transdisciplinary organization of clinicians, advocates and health care organizations united in a common mission to improve the health of America’s underserved populations and to enhance the development and support of the health care clinicians serving these populations.

 ACU was established in 1996 by participants and alumni of the National Health Service Corps.
-Today ACU has a constituency of more than 8,000 clinicians and 900 organizations.
+Today the NHSC has nearly 10,000 participants serving in more than 2,500 sites across the country.
 Our membership includes individuals representing 18 professional disciplines as well as community clinics, health care organizations and professional societies.

 The Health Care Team

 ACU encompasses a broad range of health professionals serving diverse patient populations in widely varying practice settings and geographic areas.
 ACU’s definition of comprehensive health care includes medical, integrative, oral, behavioral and pharmaceutical services.

 ACU believes in transdisciplinary care — a holistic approach to patient assessment and treatment through a highly collaborative team of health care professionals and community organizations.
 We invite you to learn more about transdisciplinary care.

 ACU focuses on issues such as: health care reform, health care access, elimination of health disparities, a transdisciplinary approach to health care, workforce development and diversity, cultural competency in the health care setting, health care quality improvement, access to medicines and pharmacy services, and integration of behavioral health and complementary care into primary care practice.

 In pursuing its mission, ACU is committed to six objectives: